-The policy on directors' appointment and remuneration, including criteria for determining qualifications, positive attributes, independence of a director and other matters, as required under Section 178(3) of the Companies Act, 2013, can be viewed on the Company's website at www.poel.in.
+The policy on directors' appointment and remuneration, including criteria for determining qualifications, positive attributes, independence of a director and other matters, as required under Section 178(3) of the Companies Act, 2013, can be viewed on the Company's website.
 There has been no change in the policy since the last financial year.
 We affirm that the remuneration paid to the directors is as per the terms laid down in the remuneration policy of the Company.